cb-geo/mpm-doc/user/preprocess/input.md

 ## Material Sets [Optional]

 The `material_sets` object defines the relationship between `material_id` and `pset_id`.
-If provided, this parameter is used to redefine the `material_id` for each provided `pset_id` within the `entity_sets` input JSON. 'material_id' is update prior to the first step.
+If provided, this parameter is used to redefine the `material_id` for each provided `pset_id`.
+The 'material_id' is updated prior to the first step.
 This optional parameter allows for the particles from a single input file to be assigned multiple materials.

 ```
   "material_sets": [